Evans Creek Relocation

 - 2022 & Spring 2023 – Preparing for the future stream location through managing invasive plant species and restoring with native vegetation

 The total cost of the project is estimated at $19 million.
-The project is funded through the Stormwater Utility.
-The City has also received grant funding from King County Flood Control District, including a $1,503,300 Cooperative Watershed Management Grant and a $1,284,526 Flood Reduction Grant.
+The project is funded through the Stormwater utility.
+The City has also received grant funding for the project from King County Flood Control District, including $1,225,000 from Cooperative Watershed Management grants, $1,150,000 from Flood Reduction grants, and $479,155 from Sub-Regional Opportunity funds.